Bitcoin Cash (BCH) is not only a fork of Bitcoin (BTC), it is also the 25th largest digital asset by market capitalization.

 Bitcoin Cash Price Prediction: What Are Experts Advising on Bitcoin Cash?

-The Economy Forecast Agency, also known as Long Forecast, unlike other forecasters sees a short term bullishness and long term bearishness for Bitcoin Cash.
+The Economy Forecast Agency, unlike other forecasters sees a short term bullishness and long term bearishness for Bitcoin Cash.

 Bitcoin Cash Prediction in 2025